wp-plugins/tabby-responsive-tabs/readme.txt

 = Can I specify which tab is open when the page initially loads? =

-Yes, see the 'open' shortcode parameter
+Yes, see the documentation for the 'open' shortcode parameter for details.

 = Can I specify which tab is open from a link pointing to the page =

-Yes, use a 'target' URL parameter in the link
+Yes, see the documentation for the usage of a 'target' URL parameter in the link.

 = I've just updated the plugin and the tabs are now displaying differently =

 The default CSS has changed in version 1.0.2 and version 1.1.0.
 If your tabs now appear 'broken' after an update, this may be due to your site using customised tab styles added to your theme instead of following the recommended method of replacing the default CSS with a complete customised version.
-To fix this remove the CSS rules you added to your theme to customise the tabs and add the custom styles by the recommended method.
+To fix this remove the CSS rules you added to your theme to target the tabs and add the custom styles using the method outlined in the documentation.

 = Can you create a customised stylesheet for me to fit in with the colours of my website? =

 Unfortunately this is beyond of the scope of the free support I can provide.
-However I can offer this as paid consultancy.
-Please send me details of your requirements via the [cubecolour contact form](http://cubecolour.co.uk/contact/ "cubecolour contact form") for a quote.
-Please note that requests for free support sent via the form on that page will not be responded to.
+You should be able to style your tabs to integrate closely with your theme using the optional [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") add-on plugin.

-Plugin support is provided at the [plugin's support forum](http://wordpress.org/support/plugin/tabby-responsive-tabs/ "Tabby Responsive Tabs plugin support forum") on WordPress.org.
+Plugin support for Tabby Responsive Tabs is provided at the [plugin's support forum](http://wordpress.org/support/plugin/tabby-responsive-tabs/ "Tabby Responsive Tabs plugin support forum") on WordPress.org.

 = Why do you spell the word 'color' incorrectly? =